skip to content

 Individual claim determinations

-Any instance in which no LCD exists (i.e., requests for development of an LCD).
+Any instance in which no LCD exists, e.g., requests for development of an LCD.
 Please refer to our new LCD request process for this type of request.

-First Coast LCDs apply to jurisdiction N (Florida, Puerto Rico, U.S. Virgin Islands).
+First Coast LCDs apply to all states within our JN contracts; therefore, only one request needs to be submitted to encompass the jurisdiction.
 LCD reconsideration requests may be sent via one of the three methods below:

 By email: